innovationinsoftware/policy-dev/lab11.md

 - **Reflection:** Why is it important to use API tokens and secure authentication when working with cloud-based infrastructure tools?
 - **Challenge:**
-  - Try running `terraform plan` or `terraform apply` in a directory with a valid HCP Terraform configuration to confirm your authentication works.
   - Explore the `~/.terraform.d/credentials.tfrc.json` file and consider how you would rotate or revoke tokens if needed.

 ---